 Our future capital needs are difficult to predict.
-We may require additional capital to take advantage of unanticipated opportunities, including strategic alliances and acquisitions and to fund capital expenditures, or to respond to changing business conditions and unanticipated competitive pressures.
+We may require additional capital to take advantage of unanticipated opportunities, including strategic alliances and acquisitions, or to respond to changing business conditions and unanticipated competitive pressures or to fund capital expenditures or unanticipated expenses, including litigation defense costs of current or future litigation.
 In addition, eCOST is now a wholly-owned subsidiary and is expected to need additional financing as well.
 We may also require additional funds to finance operating losses, including continuing operating losses currently anticipated to be incurred by eCOST.
 Should these circumstances arise, our existing cash balance and credit facilities may be insufficient and we may need to raise additional funds either by borrowing money or issuing additional equity.
 We cannot assure you that such resources will be adequate or available for all of our future financing needs.
 Our inability to finance our growth, either internally or externally, may limit our growth potential and our ability to execute our business strategy.
 If we are successful in completing an additional equity financing, this could result in further dilution to our stockholders or reduce the market value of our common stock.

-We may engage in future strategic alliances or acquisitions that could dilute our existing stockholders, cause us to incur significant expenses or harm our husiness
+We may engage in future strategic alliances or acquisitions that could dilute our existing stockholders, cause us to incur significant expenses or harm our business.